Social Media Tips & Strategies

 Before You Go Live: The Pre-Announcement Playbook

 A successful announcement doesn't start on the day you post.
-The work begins weeks in advance to make sure you have everything lined up for a smooth, high-impact release.
+The work begins weeks in advance to ensure you have everything lined up for a smooth, high-impact release.
 Think of it as preparing the stage before the main performance.

 1. Align Your Core Messaging

-Before any graphics are made or captions are written, get every key stakeholder in a room (virtual or otherwise) to agree on the story.
+Before any graphics are made or captions are written, gather all key stakeholders (virtual or in-person) to agree on the story.
 Your announcement is more than a number, it’s a narrative about your company's future.

 • Finalize the "Why": Why did you raise this money?
 Is it for international expansion, new product development, or scaling the team?
 Clearly define what this funding enables.
 Your customers and future employees care more about the "what's next" than the dollar amount itself.